 Of older people say that arts & culture is important to making them feel happy

-Of Dorset's adults are overweight3
+Of Dorset's adults are overweight or obese3

 3,000